 Entrepreneurs hoping for strong SEO (search engine optimization) rankings might take a lesson here.
-They can create a checklist of their own to make sure everything is perfect for their next website article.
+They can create a checklist to make sure everything is perfect for their next website article.
 No, an SEO checklist won’t protect you from crashing and burning.
 But it will help ensure that your post has the best chance it needs to rank high in Google.

 1. Pick a good keyword to focus on.

-The easiest way to do this is use Google Keyword Planner, a free tool that will show you an estimate for any search phrase.
+The easiest way to do this is to use Google Keyword Planner, a free tool that will show you an estimate for any search phrase.
 (Although Keyword Planner is free, you may need to set up an AdWords account to gain access.)

-For example, I noticed that “small dog toys” receives 590 monthly searches — higher than any other related combination of words.
+For example, I noticed that “small dog toys” receive 590 monthly searches — higher than any other related combination of words.
 However, I’m still not totally ready to start writing about this topic.
 First, I need to do some research.